kovach/web2/docs/live.md

   2. (starting from an output value)
     - relate the value to computations that are adequate to explain it
     - use the concreteness of the current trace to simplify the view of the program
+    - evaluate bidirectionally, so that changes in output are somehow translated to changes in the program

 In either case, it is important to have a formal sense of location in order for an interpreter to reduce the cognitive burden on the user.
 If we can specify a